sematic-ai/sematic/docs/deploy.md

 {% hint style="warning" %}

 In theory Sematic can run in any cloud provider.
-However at this time, Sematic focuses support on **Amazon Web Services**.
+However, at this time, Sematic focuses support on **Amazon Web Services**.
 Other providers to follow soon.

 {% endhint %}